Ireas/ttH-Reconstruction/README.md

 ---
 ### Information about this repository
-data and output are not included in the git repository and must be added manualy
+data and output are not included in the git repository and must be added manually

 input and output paths must be adapted to the system